BokovAkhmad/JNews-Demo/README.md

 2) Execute Sql-script from src/main/recources/jnewsScript on your MySql-server;

-3) Setup your MySql-server settings in src/main/recources/appication.properties;
+3) Enter your MySql-server settings in src/main/recources/appication.properties;

 4) Run project with your IDE